Bahrain Healthcare for Expats

 Lastly, as roughly 25% of the population are expats, it is not uncommon for doctors and nurses to speak fluent English.
 This helps to remove many potential language barriers and makes for higher levels of treatment.

-As with many other Middle Eastern countries, each of which attract impressive numbers of expats each year, there is no such thing as a “free lunch” when it comes to medical care.
+As with many other Middle Eastern countries, each of which attracts impressive numbers of expats each year, there is no such thing as a “free lunch” when it comes to medical care.
 Indeed, as an expat you will end up paying for healthcare services one way or another.
 These days health insurance for expats is mandatory though this may be provided in a number of ways depending on employment circumstances.

 For example, at present small companies (with fewer than 50 employees) are obliged to contribute funds to the government to cover the costs of basic health insurance on your behalf.